-- The liquid (flammable or otherwise) from non-sealed evidence containers (e.g., drink containers) should be carefully removed prior to submission if there is no request or need for the liquid to be tested by the Laboratory. - If there is a need for the liquid to be tested, the container must be sealed to prevent contamination of other surrounding items and to minimize or eliminate any accidental spillage that may occur (if the evidence item itself does not have a seal, it should be secured in some other larger container, such as an evidence paint can).
+- The liquid (flammable or otherwise) from non-sealed evidence containers (e.g., drink containers) should be carefully removed prior to submission if there is no request or need for the liquid to be tested the Laboratory. - If any liquid remains, the container must be sealed to prevent contamination of other surrounding items and to minimize or eliminate any accidental spillage that may occur (if the evidence item itself does not have a seal, it can be secured in an evidence paint can).
+This is not a preferred packaging method; this may cause the item to bathe in the liquid, which will likely interfere with DNA and/or latent fingerprint processing.